Who stole my dreams

 But what world did she imagine to live in?
 What world could she have expected to live in?

 My generation grew up under the threat of global thermonuclear war.
-We grew up with acid rain, with Tchernobyl, with asbestos, with poison in children’s toys paint.
+We grew up with acid rain, with Tchernobyl, with asbestos, with poison in children’s toys and paint.

 Let me ask you a question.